Calhau18/Calhau18/README.md

-# Show up
+# João Rocha

-This should show up at my frontpage.
+Hi!
+This is my GitHub front page.
+Feel free to look around!